KoliPratibha8902/VPC_Setup_with_EC2_Instances/README.md

 ![Architecture_Dig.](VPC_Project.jpg)

-*By implementing this project, you'll gain hands-on experience in setting up a secure VPC with EC2 instances, implementing networking and routing, configuring security groups and IAM roles, and ensuring proper access control.
-This project will provide a practical understanding of how these AWS services work together to create a secure and scalable infrastructure for your applications.*
+*By implementing this project, i gain hands-on experience in setting up a secure VPC with EC2 instances, implementing networking and routing, configuring security groups and IAM roles, and ensuring proper access control.
+This project will provide a practical understanding of how these AWS services work together to create a secure and scalable infrastructure for an applications.*